KozGit/DOOM-3-BFG-VR/README.txt

 vr_flicksyncCueCards 0 INTEGER - How many Cue Card Power-Ups to start with.
 Default = 0, max = 5
 vr_cutscenesOnly 0 INTEGER - Skip action and only show cutscenes.
 0 = normal game, 1 = cutscenes only, 2 = action only

+g_stopTime 0 BOOL - Freeze time.
+This is used by the Flicksync to pause cutscenes.
+If there's a bug and everything is frozen try setting it to 0.

 vr_wristStatMon 1 INTEGER - Use wrist status monitor.
 0 = Disable 1 = Right Wrist 2 = Left Wrist